Iusztin-Bianca/trail-running-time-predictor/README.md

 ### Inference (Prediction)
 1. User uploads a GPX file
 2. Route is split into segments (of maximum 1000m) by terrain type (uphill / downhill / flat)
-3. For each segment, 16 features are extracted (gradient, distance, elevation, energy cost, etc.)
+3. For each segment, 17 features are extracted (gradient, distance, elevation, energy cost, etc.)
 4. Model predicts time for each segment independently
 5. Segment times are summed → total predicted race time

+Instead of predicting total race time directly, the model predicts time at segment level and aggregates results.

 ### ML Pipeline
 - **Training data**: personal activities from Strava application (trail runs with elevation ≥ 150m)